Monstrous M-theory

 The uppercase Latin indices take values $1,2$, whereas the lowercase Latin indices run $1,2,..,6$.
 A general definition of the field strengths reads

 where the uppercase bold Latin tensors are constant\footnote{ All (uppercase and calligraphic) Latin tensors introduced in (\ref{L})-(\ref {L''}) are constant, because there is no scalar field in the (massless) spectrum of the theory.}, and they are possibly given by suitable representation theoretic projectors\footnote{ Here we will not analyze possible characterizations of such tensor as (invariant) projectors.
 We confine ourselves to remark that, in a very simple choice of covariance (namely, $A=1,2$ and $i=1,2,...,6$ running over the spin-$1/2$ and spin-$5/2$ representations $\mathbf{2}$ and $\mathbf{6}$ of $\mathfrak{sl}_{2}$), most of them vanish.}.
-Then, a general Lagrangian density can be written as